Overall project value is of 20,944,318.75€ of which 18,732,468.25€ is direct EU contribution.

 Why is SHAPES an example of a good practice?

-- Two organisations of persons with disabilities are involved in the project, in all key processes
+- Two organisations of persons with disabilities are consortium partners, involved in the project, in all key processes

-- It connects the disability community, with hundreds of key stakeholders around the EU
+- The disability community is connected with hundreds of key stakeholders around the EU

 - Direct involvement and participation of end users with different types of disabilities (including deafblindness)

-- Increased awareness on disability, deafblindness, accessibility and universal design both internally within SHAPES and externally
+- Increased awareness on disability, inclusion, accessibility internally and externally

-- Collects data and information on older persons with disabilities, and more specifically, persons with deafblindness
+- Collects data and information on older persons with disabilities

 More information